-God’s Holiness (I) Part One
+God’s Holiness (I) (Part One)

-Now that we have a definition of the word “holy,” let us take some examples.
-In the ideas people have, it is easy for them to imagine many “holy” things and people.
-For example, are virgin boys and girls defined as holy in mankind’s dictionaries?
-Are they actually holy?
-(No.) Is this so-called “holy” and the “holy” that we wish to fellowship today one and the same?
-(No.) Looking at those amongst people with high morals, with refined and cultured speech, who never hurt anyone, who, when they speak, make others comfortable and agreeable—are they holy?
-The Confucian scholars or gentlemen with high morals, refined in both word and deed—are they holy?
-Those who often do good, are charitable and provide great assistance to others, those who bring a great deal of enjoyment into people’s lives—are they holy?
-(No.) Those who harbor no self-serving thoughts toward others, who place no harsh demands on others, who tolerate anyone—are they holy?
-Those who have never had a dispute with anyone nor ever taken advantage of anyone—are they holy?
-So those who work for the good of others, who benefit others and bring edification to others in every way—are they holy?
+Now that we have a definition of the word “holy,” let us discuss some examples.
+In people’s notions, they imagine many things and people to be “holy.”
+For example, virgin boys and girls are defined as holy in mankind’s dictionaries.
+But are they actually holy?
+Are this so-called “holy” and the “holy” that we will fellowship about today one and the same?
+Those among men of sound morals, who have refined and cultured speech, who never hurt anyone, and who, by the words they speak, make others comfortable and agreeable—are they holy?
+Those who often do good, are charitable and provide great assistance to others, those who bring much enjoyment into people’s lives—are they holy?
+Those who harbor no self-serving thoughts, who place no harsh demands on anyone, who are tolerant of everyone—are they holy?
+Those who have never quarreled with or taken advantage of anyone—are they holy?
+And what of those who work for the good of others, who benefit others and bring edification to others in every way—are they holy?
 Those who give all their life savings away to others and live a simple life, who are strict with themselves but treat others liberally—are they holy?
-(No.) You remember that your mothers cared for you and looked after you in every conceivable way—are they holy?
-The idols you hold dear, whether they be famous people, stars or great people—are they holy?
-(No.) These are all for certain.
-Let us look now at those prophets in the Bible who were able to tell the future that was unknown to many others—was this kind of person holy?
+(No.) You all remember how your mothers cared for you and looked after you in every conceivable way—are they holy?
+The idols you hold dear, whether they be famous people, celebrities or great men—are they holy?
+(No.) Let us look now at those prophets in the Bible who were able to tell things about the future that were unknown to many people—were these people holy?
 The people who were able to record God’s words and the facts of His work in the Bible—were they holy?
-(No.) Was Moses holy?
+Was Moses holy?
 Was Abraham holy?
-Was Job?
-(No.) Why do you say this?
-(The word “holy” can only be used to refer to God.)
-Job was called a righteous man by God, so why is even he said to be not holy?
-You feel some apprehension here, don’t you?
+(No.) How about Job?
+Was he holy?
+(No.) Job was called a righteous man by God, so why is even he said to be not holy?
 Are people who fear God and shun evil really not holy?
 Are they or not?
-(No.) You are a little apprehensive, not too sure, and you do not dare to say “No,” but neither do you dare to say “Yes,” so you are forced to say “No.” Let Me ask another question.
+(No.) You are a little apprehensive, you are not sure of the answer, and you do not dare to say “No,” but neither do you dare to say “Yes,” so in the end you half-heartedly say “No.” Let Me ask another question.
 God’s messengers—the messengers God sends down to earth—are they holy?
-(No.) Think it over carefully.
-Give your answer once you’ve thought it over.
 Are angels holy?
-(No.) Mankind that has not been corrupted by Satan—are they holy?
-(No.) You all say “No” to every question.
+(No.) Mankind uncorrupted by Satan—are they holy?
+(No.) You keep answering “No” to every question.
 On what basis?
-Is the very phrase I said just now the reason you say “No”?
-You are confused, aren’t you?
+You are confused, are you not?
 So why are even angels said to be not holy?
-You feel apprehensive here, don’t you?
-Then can you discover on what basis the people, things or uncreated beings we mentioned previously are not holy?
-I am sure you are unable to, right?
-So is your saying “No” then a little irresponsible?
-Are you not answering offhandedly?
-Some people are pondering: “You ask in such a way, so it must certainly not be.”
-Don’t just answer offhandedly.
-Think carefully whether the answer is yes or no. You will know when we fellowship the following topic why it is “No.” I will give you the answer shortly.
-Let us first read some scripture.
+You feel apprehensive now, do you not?
+Can you work out on what basis the people, things or uncreated beings we mentioned previously are not holy?
+I am sure you are unable to.
+So isn’t your saying “No” then a little irresponsible?
+Are you not answering blindly?
+Some people are wondering: “Since You have phrased Your question in this way, the answer must certainly be ‘No.’” Do not give Me pat answers.
+Think carefully whether the answer is “Yes” or “No.” You will know why the answer is “No” once we have fellowshiped about the following topic.
+I will give you the answer shortly.
+First, let us read from the scriptures.

 1. Jehovah God’s Command to Man

-(Gen 2:15–17) And the LORD God took the man, and put him into the garden of Eden to dress it and to keep it.
-And the LORD God commanded the man, saying, Of every tree of the garden you may freely eat: But of the tree of the knowledge of good and evil, you shall not eat of it: for in the day that you eat thereof you shall surely die.
+Gen 2:15–17 And Jehovah God took the man, and put him into the garden of Eden to dress it and to keep it.
+And Jehovah God commanded the man, saying, Of every tree of the garden you may freely eat: But of the tree of the knowledge of good and evil, you shall not eat of it: for in the day that you eat thereof you shall surely die.